KKOA/digital-box-tech-test/README.md

 - Ignore “divide” instruction if divisor is 0.
 - If the file is not found or is not readable then display error message.
 - If no number is given on the same line as the “apply” instruction then set initial value to zero.
+- Lines after instruction apply are ignored.
 - No binary operator instruction is executed if there is no corresponding number.
 - Instructions loaded from file can be case insensitive.
 - As no language is specified, I have chosen PHP as the coding language.
 - It is not specified whether the filename needs to be hard coded or entered by the user.
 The program allows the user to enter file as the second argument.
 A default file name is set if no argument is passed.

 ## Requirements
-This application was written on a machine running Mac Operating System and PHP Version 7.1.7.
-However the minimum requirement is a machine running PHP version 5.2 or later.
+This application was written on a machine running Windows Operating System and PHP Version 8.1.6.
+However the minimum requirement is a machine running PHP version 7.4 or later.

 ## Folder Structure
 The zip folder contains